motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

 The equation is: ![figure 1](./img/equation.jpg)

 We chose this metric because we realized both high values for *t* (time: expressed in hours) and *m* (money: expressed in dollars) are to be considered not good, thus the metric would be very low if one (both) is (are) high.
+We decided to express the time in hours and not in minutes or seconds because the two terms of the equation *t* and *m* needed to be in the same order of magnitude.
 We aim at an application that does not take too long and that does not cost too much.
 In general, this is a good metric to compare different cluster settings that are running on the same amount of segments.

 # Test with other instances
 Instead of trying already with the cluster made of 20 _c4.8xlarge_ instances, we decided to approach the problem gradually, by trying to scale up and scale out the problem.
 We made different calculations on 3k, 10k and 30k segments with clusters with different composition.
 The result are reported in the figure below.
 ![figure 2](./img/bar-graph.png)
 As it is possible to notice, according to our metric, clusters with very high memory and network availability are not suited for processing small batches of data.
-This may be due to the higher cost they have, as the time we save in processing the same small amount of data is not enough to choose powerful clusters at the beginning.
+This may be due to the higher cost they have, since the time we save by using this more powerful cluster is not enough to balance the other term in the equation.
 The situation is the opposite in case of clusters made of powerful machines that process larger batches.
 Here the potentialities of the cluster show their value and our metric confirm this behavior.

 _Note_: just out of curiosity, we decided to try also a small cluster of fast machines (*5 c4.4xlarge*).
 We ended up having the same times we had for the *20 m.large* cluster, while paying more money, thus it resulted as the worst experiment according to our metric.